ibm-cloud-docs/FileStorage/working-with-snapshots.md

 1. Click on the volume ID to display its related information.
 2. Click Snapshots.
 3. Click the schedule to be deleted in the **Snapshot Schedules** frame.
-4. Click the check box next to the schedule to be deleted and click **Save**.
+4. Click the checkbox next to the schedule to be deleted and click **Save**.

 If you're using the replication feature, be sure that the schedule that you're deleting isn't the schedule that is used by replication.
 For more information about deleting a replication schedule, see [here](/docs/FileStorage?topic=FileStorage-replication).
 {: important}